Three Mistakes That ENTJs Make in Relationships (and How to Avoid Them!)

 Summing It Up…

 You have many tremendous gifts as an ENTJ.
 Your type is often confident, intellectual, insightful, and determined.
 The strengths you bring to a relationship make you stand out.
 In fact, according to the most current estimates, your type is the rarest of all the Myers-Briggs® personality types (source: MBTI® Manual – Fourth Edition).
 The potential weaknesses we’ve explored here are not a death sentence for your relationship!
 They are something to look out for and learn from.
 Each personality type has specific potential shortcomings, but also very significant strengths.
 You can find out more about your ENTJ talents, weaknesses, and more here.
-You can also check out Joel and Antonia’s ENTJ personality course here.
+You can also check out Joel and Antonia’s ENTJ personality Owners Manual here.

 Do You Want to Know How Your Personality Interacts With Other Types